CODE-XANA/SupperNanny/SuperNanny_api/README.md

 * `POST /users/create_with_role` – Create a user and assign role.
 * `DELETE /users/:id` – Delete a user.

+### Rules

+These endpoints manage **runtime enforcement rules** used by the sandbox to restrict system-level operations (like file access, networking, etc.).

+* `GET /rules` – List all active rules enforced on the system.
+* `GET /rules/:id` – Inspect a specific rule.
+* `POST /rules` – Create a new rule for a target application or context.
+* `PUT /rules/:id` – Modify an existing rule.
+* `DELETE /rules/:id` – Remove a rule from the system.

+Each rule is bound to a subject (app or binary), and defines what actions are allowed or denied at runtime.
+These rules are automatically updated in the backend and may be reflected in the live monitoring dashboards.

+> Note: These are **system-level policies** enforced through the sandboxing layer and are independent from admin authentication or interface permissions.

 ### Roles & Permissions

 * `GET /roles` – List all roles.